What Is Wilms Tumor?

 About the kidneys

 The kidneys are 2 bean-shaped organs that are attached to the back wall of the abdomen (see picture).
-Each kidney is about the size of a fist.
 One kidney is just to the left and the other just to the right of the backbone.
 The lower rib cage protects the kidneys.